theNatePi/JotGenius/README.md

 ## Usage

-1. Sign in to your account.
+1. Sign in or sign up on the landing page.
 2. Choose a video from the available library.
 3. Start watching the video and take notes as prompted.
 4. After the video ends, review your score and Gemini suggestions.
-5. Access your dashboard to review all your previously taken notes, scores, and suggestions
+5. Access your dashboard to review all your previously taken notes, scores, and suggestions.
-6. Access your library to watch another video.
+6. Access your library to watch another video, and improve with Gemini's suggestions.

 ## Contributors